-The Singapore Sprint Series is a Group of three races – all run over 1200m - spread through April and May for the first time in 2018, as opposed to the March-April period in the past.
+The Singapore Sprint Series is a group of three races – all run over 1200m - spread through April and May for the first time in 2018, as opposed to the March-April period in the past.

 The jewel in the crown of the series is the Lion City Cup, which dates back to 1974, and is Singapore’s richest and only domestic Group 1 sprint with a purse of $1 million on offer.
 The prizemoney will swell further to $1.35 million next year when it will become an International race next year.
-Rocket Man has won the race a record four times from 2009 to 2012.
+Rocket Man has won the Lion City Cup a record four times from 2009 to 2012.